Diwali Celebration In Different Parts Of India

 There is also a common theme running through Eastern states of India is the remembrance of ancestors during this time like in Odisha.
 People light earthen lamps and burn jute stems to light up the dark path that the spirits of the ancestors supposedly take to go back to heaven.

 In West Bengal, Lakshmi puja is done earlier and on Diwali day fierce form of Durga, Kali puja is done.
-Kali puja is marked by high festive when people decorate their homes with rangolis, rows of candles are lit, dressing up in new apparel and makeshift pandals are made, friends and family gather and celebrate by bursting crackers and holding dazzling fireworks display.
+Kali puja is marked by high festivity when people decorate their homes with rangolis, rows of candles are lit, dressing up in new apparel and makeshift pandals are made, friends and family gather and celebrate by bursting crackers and holding dazzling fireworks displays.

 Everybody knows New Year is celebrated on the first of January but for Hindus New Year starts from Diwali.
 Diwali is the new year’s time for Marwaris and Gujaratis.
 It is the time when merchants close their old accounts and start fresh and pray to the goddess of wealth to increase their trade this year.
 Gujarati traders and businessmen perform ‘Chopda Pujan‘ in which they worship their Gujarati New Year account books.